levsero/test_embed/doc/csp.md

 Content-Security-Policy: script-src 'self' https://static.zdassets.com https://ekr.zdassets.com
 ```

-Whitelisting the widget with an HTTP Header is the recommended way.
+Whitelisting the widget with an HTTP header is the recommended way.

 #### Using a `<meta>` Tag